-2 Resigned as Independent Director w.e.f.
+&lt;sup>2Resigned as Independent Director w.e.f.
 6th April, 2021 due to her personal commitments.
-Mrs. Sudha Pillai has confirmed that there are no other reasons for her resignation.
-Ms. Vrinda Sarup has been appointed as an Indpendent Director of the Company w.e.f.
-29th June, 2021, subject to the approval of the Shareholders.
+Ms. Sudha Pillai had confirmed that there are no other reasons for her resignation.

-^{} Details with respect to other Directorships of the Directors are provided under the section 'Your Directors' in the Report and Accounts.
+\Details with respect to other Directorships of the Directors are provided under the section 'Your Directors' in the Report and Accounts.